FranMustico/FranMustico/README.md

 ## Hi there 👋

-# 💫 About Me:
+# 🧑🏻‍💻 About Me:
-🔭 I’m currently working on improving my skills in Python, Java, and C++ by developing software projects that challenge my problem-solving abilities and deepen my understanding of each language.<br>🌱 I’m currently learning advanced algorithms and data structures to enhance my problem-solving skills.<br>👯 I’m looking to collaborate on innovative software engineering projects, especially in AI, machine learning, and web development.<br>🤔 I’m looking for help with expanding my knowledge in cloud computing and DevOps tools.<br>💬 Ask me about Python, C++, and creating educational software for adaptive learning.<br>📫 How to reach me: franciscomustico@gmail.com<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I’m a varsity golfer at Lawrence Tech, blending my passion for sports with tech!<br>
+🔭 I’m currently working on improving my skills in Python, Java, and C++ by developing software projects that challenge my problem-solving abilities and deepen my understanding of each language.<br>🌱 I’m currently learning advanced algorithms and data structures to enhance my problem-solving skills.<br> I’m looking to collaborate on innovative software engineering projects, especially in AI, machine learning, and web development.<br>🤔 I’m looking for help with expanding my knowledge in cloud computing and DevOps tools.<br>💬 Ask me about Python, C++, and creating educational software for adaptive learning.<br>📫 How to reach me: franciscomustico@gmail.com<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I’m a varsity golfer at Lawrence Tech, blending my passion for sports with tech!<br>

 ## 🌐 Socials: